magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 ## Step 1: Add fields for user input

 First, you need to add fields to your content type's form so that users have a way of selecting or entering styling options.
-In our Heading extension example, we add two fields: `heading_color` for selecting a color for the Heading text and `heading_style` for selecting text styles.
-The XML code for these fields is shown here:
+In our Heading extension, we add three new fields:

+-  `heading_color` for selecting a color for the Heading text
+-  `heading_style` for selecting text styles
+-  `heading_opacity` for entering an opacity for the Heading text

+The UI component form for these fields is shown here:

 ```xml
 <!-- pagebuilder_heading_form.xml form extension -->